 The Republic of Korea (ROK, also known as South Korea) is home to some of the world’s largest and most diversified companies and is a dynamic and vibrant place to do business.

-With a population of 50 million and a gross domestic product (GDP) per capita of more than US$24 000, (Source: Department of Foreign Affairs and Trade, DFAT country profile 2013, 18 Mar 2015).
-Korea is the 12th largest economy in the world and the fourth largest in Asia.
-(Source: Central Intelligence Agency, CIA country profile 2013, 18 Mar 2015)
+With a population of 50 million and a gross domestic product (GDP) per capita of more than US$25,000, the ROK is the 11th largest economy in the world and the fourth largest in Asia (Source: World Bank 2016).

-This offers major prospects for Australian firms to supply Korea with the goods and services it requires during this time of significant change.
-The Korea-Australia Free Trade Agreement (KAFTA) strengthens these opportunities by improving market access for Australian companies, creating new service opportunities, enhancing protection for investors in Korea and safeguarding competitiveness in this large market.
+The Korea-Australia Free Trade Agreement (KAFTA) which came into force on 12 December 2014 strengthens these opportunities by improving market access for Australian companies, creating new services opportunities, enhancing protection for Australian investors in the ROK and safeguarding Australia’s competitiveness in this large market.

 More information on doing business in the Republic of Korea